 I’m Julie Quinn and welcome to my gardening blog about a cottage garden in North London.

-I’d sum up the style as being a jumbled close planting of shrubs and simple perennials with lots of bulbs, self seeders and herbs.
+My style is a jumbled close planting of shrubs and simple perennials with lots of bulbs, self seeders and herbs.
 I’m aiming for a chaotic abundance of colour, scent and movement.

 The front garden in Spring

 And this is the back garden